aquatir/new-tool-new-project/week2-terraform/modules/README.md

 `aws-s3-static-website-bucket` now server as config values inside the main file.
 Also notice that the module does not define `provider` block, because this block is usually defined in the main file.

+Another use of modules: see `outputs.tf` in the main directory.
+It uses `module.website_s3_bucket.name` naming to expose an output from the module to the main app.

 After you define a new module and use it, you must call `terraform get` to get this module.
 You can also use `terraform init` to do it.
 The difference between two commands is that the first only installs modules, while the second will also initialize backends and install plugins.